-8.8.5 Before referring a matter to Legal Services for possible prosecution, the Senior Licensing Enforcement Officer or Licensing Manager must be satisfied that there is relevant, admissible, substantial and reliable evidence that an offence has been committed by an identifiable person or company.
+8.8.5 Before referring a matter to Legal Services for possible prosecution, an Authorised Officer of the Council must be satisfied that there is relevant, admissible, substantial and reliable evidence that an offence has been committed by an identifiable person or company.
 There must be a realistic prospect of conviction; a bare prima facie case is not enough.
 With insufficient evidence to prosecute, the issue of a caution is not an alternative.
 The matter is then sent to Legal Services for consideration.